 First things first: Getting to the Mall of America

 The Mall of America is located in Bloomington Minnesota.
 Bloomington is a short hop from the Minneapolis St Paul International Airport.
 You can take the light rail from the airport directly to the mall.
-An Uber takes about 15 minutes and costs about $12.
+You can also take an Uber and get there in about 10 minutes.

 If you take the train from the airport to the mall, you can minimize your time outside or skip packing winter gear.
 The train stops at the East Entrance to the mall.
 You’ll be outside for about 30 seconds getting from the train to the mall.